This area will

 These are posted on SlotBlog but we realize that not everyone will visit that site for information.

-Any previous decisions have been included in the January 1, 2014 Rules.
+Any previous decisions have already been included in the rules.

 Q: Regarding these rules: